 Weightlifting is a great way to keep healthy.
 I have recently began Stronglifts 5x5 to get back into the iron game after a few years off.

 Fractional plates allow an athlete to increase weights by very small amounts, which is called microloading.
-Most Olympic weight sets go down to 2.5#, and I have seen 1.25# standard weights with some frequency.
+Most Olympic weight sets go down to 2.5#, and I have seen 1.25# standard weight plates with some frequency.
 Using Olympic dumbbells, 2.5# x 4 ends up being 10#, which is a pretty big jump.
-Lifters working near their maximum may need to have much smaller increases, which is where fractional weights come into play.
+Lifters working near their maximum may need to have much smaller increases, which is where fractional weight plates come into play.

 However, a set of fractional plates can be quite expensive.
 A full set of Rogue fractional weights is $65 + $13 shipping, and a single Olympic 1.25# pair is $7.50 + $13 shipping.